top of page

 THANK YOU TO OUR SPONSORS

-Seed project funding for the program is provided by the performing arts centers themselves with additional support from Barbara and Amos Hostetter, Pivotal Ventures, a Melinda French Gates company, and The Ralph M. Parsons Foundation.
+Seed project funding for the program is provided by the performing arts centers themselves with additional support from Barbara and Amos Hostetter.

 bottom of page